 To help promote positive youth outcomes, the MT program provides opportunities, fosters positive relationships and gives youth the additional support that is needed to help prevent "risk-like" behaviors.
 Through supportive services, MT youth have access to immediate support such as work permits, transportation services, assistance with school supplies, clothing, vocational clothing, post-secondary education support, copies of birth certificates and assistance in obtaining their driver's license.
-In 2023, the MT program provided over 652 supportive services.
+In 2024, the MT program provided over 515 supportive services, 34% were due to transportation services, 30% were behavior modification incentives and 36% additional natural support such tutoring services, work permits, food assistance, referrals to outside agencies, computer use and SUD counseling sessions.